sciluna/sbgn_dataset_generator/README.md

 # Annotated SBGNML Generator

-This code can generate random and valid SBGN PD diagrams and (optionally) annotate the entity glyphs.
-This could be used to a create a large collection of consistently sized and annotated SBGN diagrams.
+This code can generate random and syntactically valid SBGN PD diagrams and (optionally) annotate the entity glyphs.
+This could be used to a create a large collection of more consistently sized and annotated SBGN diagrams.

 # Run
 ```